capactio/capact/cmd/argo-runner/README.md

 ## Overview

 Argo runner is a [runner](../../docs/runner.md), which executes Argo workflows.
-It is used as a built-in runner for Voltron Kubernetes implementation.
+It is used as a built-in runner for Capact Kubernetes implementation.

 ## Prerequisites